-Chhath puja is a Hindu Vedic festival dedicated to sun god (Lord Surya) and chhathi Maiya.
-It is an important festival of Bihar; apart from that Chhath puja is also observed in Jharkhand, Odisha, Uttar Pradesh and West Bengal as well as the Madhesh region of Nepal.
-Chhath puja is also called as Chhathi, Chhath Parv, Dala, Chhath Dala Puja and Surya Shashthi.
+Chhath puja is a Hindu Vedic festival dedicated to the sun god (Lord Surya) and chhathi Maiya.
+It is an important festival of Bihar; apart from that Chhath puja is also observed in Jharkhand, Odisha, Uttar Pradesh, and West Bengal as well as the Madhesh region of Nepal.
+Chhath puja is also called Chhathi, Chhath Parv, Dala, Chhath Dala Puja, and Surya Shashthi.
 During this festival women of the house observe fast and pray for the wellbeing of their children and family.

 Chhath puja is celebrated 6 days after Diwali on sukhla paksha sasthi of Kartik month.
-In 2019 it falls on Saturday, 2 November.
-Actually the rituals of Chhath puja are observed over a period of four days.
-The 4 days holy festival of Chhath starts with Nahay-Khay from 31 October 2019.
+In 2020 it falls on Friday, 20 November.
+Actually the rituals of Chhath Puja are observed over a period of four days.
+The 4 days holy festival of Chhath starts with Nahay-Khay from Wednesday, 18 November 2020.

-Another Chhath puja is also celebrated after Holi on Chaitra Shashthi; called as Chaiti Chhath.
+Another Chhath puja is also celebrated after Holi on Chaitra Shashthi; called Chaiti Chhath.

 - Chhath Puja History: How is Chhath puja Originated?